So Many to Choose From! How to Find the Right Counsellor for You

 Am I able to express my concerns openly?

 Many counsellors offer a short introductory chat.
 This is your chance to see if they feel like a good fit.
 If something doesn’t feel right, it’s perfectly okay to try someone else.
-Therapists are accustomed to this, so don’t worry about any awkwardness!
+Therapists are used to this, so don’t worry about any awkwardness!
 I offer a free 20 minute chat to start with for all new clients.

 The practicalities